DC Schools Project

 The on-campus program is open to Georgetown University employees and members of the community who wish to improve their English language skills.
 Classes are offered throughout the day and later evening hours to enable increased accessibility for adults working non-traditional hours.

-The 1-2-1 Program is an in-home tutoring program serves the Columbia Heights, Brightwood, Petworth, and Chinatown neighborhoods.
+The 1-to-1 Program is an in-home tutoring program serving the Columbia Heights, Brightwood, Petworth and Northeast DC neighborhoods.
 Tutees range in age from elementary to high school.

 Program-Wide Services and Supports